-No federal-aid highway funds are anticipated for the Proposed Project.
-As such, the traffic noise analysis for the Proposed Project was performed in general accordance with the Authority's traffic noise policy.
-Although not required from a regulatory perspective, the Authority's intent is to conduct highway traffic noise analyses in general accordance with the FHWA's standards and procedures established within 23 CFR 772 and the FHWA Highway Traffic Noise: Analysis and Abatement Guidance document.
+No federal-aid highway funds are anticipated for the Proposed Action.
+As such, the traffic noise analysis for the Proposed Action was performed in general accordance with the Authority's traffic noise policy.
+Although not required from a regulatory perspective, the Authority's intent is to conduct highway traffic noise analyses in general conformance with the FHWA's standards and procedures established within 23 CFR 772 and the FHWA Highway Traffic Noise: Analysis and Abatement Guidance document.
 The Authority's policy is generally consistent with 23 CFR 772 and includes the consideration of FHWA Activity Categories A, B, C, and D for noise impact and abatement assessment (Table 3.9.3).
 The Authority's policy also adopts FHWA's Noise Abatement Criteria (NAC) for each corresponding activity category used for assessing traffic noise impacts.
-Therefore, the noise assessment was prepared for each of these land use categories, and mitigation was designed based on the Authority's noise barrier design criteria.

-Based on field reconnaissance and review of aerial mapping, noise-sensitive land use within the study area is located east of Newark Bay and is comprised of single-, dual-, and multi-family residential structures (Activity Category B), as well as recreational areas, a school, a place of worship, and a community garden (Activity Category C) within Bayonne and Jersey City.
+Based on field reconnaissance and review of aerial mapping, noise-sensitive land uses within the study area are located east of Newark Bay and comprise single-, dual-, and multi-family residential structures (Activity Category B), as well as recreational areas, a school, a place of worship, and a community garden (Activity Category C) within Bayonne and Jersey City.
 The school within the study area would be subject to exterior NAC (Category C) as well as interior NAC (Category D).
-West of Newark Bay, within the City of Newark, there is no noise-sensitive land use recognized by the Authority's policy.
-For all residential land uses, property records were accessed via njparcels.com to confirm total number of dwelling units for classification as single-, dual-, and multi-family structures.
+West of Newark Bay, within the City of Newark, there are no noise-sensitive land uses recognized by the Authority's policy.
+For all residential land uses, property records were accessed via niparcels.com to confirm total number of dwelling units for classification as single-, dual-, and multi-family structures.
 The descriptions of land uses considered under each activity category as well as the corresponding NAC levels are summarized in Table 3.9-3.